-Whereas there is no single correct answer, there are plenty of high-growth organizations who have already figured out the mechanisms behind successful marketing and sales alignment.
+Whereas there is no single correct answer, there are plenty of high-growth organizations who have already figured out the mechanisms behind proper marketing and sales alignment.
 We actually recommend many of the sales leaders we work with, to consider concrete initiatives such as these to achieve and surpass their sales goals:

-There are five distinct reasons why sales leaders should take the time to design, implement, and stick to a measurable sales process:
+There are five distinct reasons as to why sales leaders should take the time to design, implement, and stick to a measurable sales process: